rbarbieriperez/rbarbieriperez/README.md

-- 👋 Hi, I'm Rodrigo Barbieri, I'm 20 years old, being studying Font End developing since a year ago and I'm looking for my first work experience as a Developer.
-As you can see on my github, I have many projects that I have developed during this time.
+- 👋 Hi, I'm Rodrigo Barbieri, I'm 20 years old developer.
+With experience working with many front end technologies.
 If you want to contact me, please send a mail to rbarbieriperez@gmail.com.
 Only for business purposes.
 Thanks :)

 <!---